core-wg/oscore-capable-proxies/draft-ietf-core-oscore-capable-proxies.md

 * Between the proxy and the server, using the OSCORE Security Context CTX_P_S.
 The proxy uses the OSCORE Sender ID 0xd4 when using OSCORE with the server.

 In this example, the proxy is specifically a reverse-proxy.
-Like typically expected in such a case, the client is not aware of that, and believes to communicate with an origin server.
+Like typically expected in such a case, the client is not aware of that and believes to communicate with an origin server.

 In order to determine where it has to forward an incoming request to, the proxy relies on the hostname that clients specify in the Uri-Host option of their sent requests.
 In particular, upon receiving a request that includes the Uri-Host option with value "dev.example", the proxy forwards the request to the origin server shown in the example.